artistic director

 Heidi Strauss: I am a dance artist curious about movement, human behaviour, and shifting perspectives.
 The complexities of who (and where) we are keep my practice evolving.
 My creative work responds to current personal, social or environmental moments and plays with the reconfiguring of space and roles of audience/performer.
 As a maker, performer, mentor, pedagogue, co-learner, and artistic director, I believe in facilitating space for growth, thought, conversation and physical/embodied experience.
 As a choreographer, I consider where and how work is experienced in its relationship to site.
 An interest in changing perspective, in creating invitations into wayfinding and ambulatory experiences has prompted me to consider audience as participant, witness and partner.
 I believe interactivity is a gateway to different forms of comfort-building and inclusion.
 I develop live, installation and digital works for conventional and unconventional spaces, both found and dedicated performance sites - intimate and large scale.
 I collaborate with performers and designers to build projects we can’t build on our own.
 I tend toward questions and believe I have a responsibility to create around what I can’t answer – to bring attention to what might be uncertain.

-I am currently in residency at the Citadel, and the grateful recipient of a KM Hunter Award and multiple Dora Awards.
+I am currently artistic lead at Dance Arts, the grateful recipient of a KM Hunter Award and multiple Dora Awards.
 I have taught extensively in conservatory, university and professional settings, and was recently participant in an International Choreographers Retreat co-designed by c.a.t.a.m.o.n.dance group and Montreal Danse.
 I hold an MFA from the Transart Institute/Liverpool John Moore’s University.
 I am adelheid's artistic director.

 artistic associate